darkpills/blackserial/README.md

 ## Why ysoserial\.net generation is so slow?

 Under linux, blackserial uses wine to launch ysoserial.exe and thus it is slow.
-Should not be the case under Windows.
+It may be quicker under Windows.

 ## Some gadgets fail to generate